JuliaAI/MLJ.jl/doc/adding_new_models.md

 Here `Xnew` is understood to be of the same type as `X` in the `fit` method (MLJ will call `coerce` on the data provided by the user).

-**Prediction types for deterministic responses.** If the learning algorithm predicts ordinary "point" values (as opposed to probabilities) then `yhat` must have the same type as the target `y` passed to the `fit` method.
-Note, in particular, that for point-value predicting classifiers, the categorical vector returned by `predict` **must have the same levels of the target data presented in training**, even if not all levels appear in the prediction itself.
+**Prediction types for deterministic responses.** In the case of `Deterministic` models, `yhat` must have the same type as the target `y` passed to the `fit` method.
+Note, in particular, that for point-value predicting classifiers, the categorical vector returned by `predict` *must have the same levels of the target data presented in training*, even if not all levels appear in the prediction itself.
 That is, we require `levels(yhat) == levels(y)`.

 For code not written with the preservation of categorical